GEM-benchmark/NL-Augmenter/transformations/disability_transformation/README.md

 # Disability/Differently Abled Transformation 🦎  + 🦎 → 🐍
-This transformation changes outdated names of disabilities with more appropriate ones.
+This transformation changes outdated names of disabilities with more appropriate ones which are now used.
-Author email: atabassum.bee15seecs@seecs.edu.pk
-Author Affiliation: --

 ## What type of a transformation is this?
 This transformation replaces outdated names for disabilities with more considerated names now used in the modern world.